 - Financial the Academy Trust has considerable reliance on continued Government funding through the ESFA.
-In the last year 95% of the Academy's incoming resources were ultimately Government funded and whilst this level is expected to continue, there is no assurance that Government policy or practice will remain the same or that public funding will continue at the same levels or on the same terms. - Inflationary pressures the last year has seen large inflationary pressures that has affected salaries, pensions, energy and other costs.
+In the last year 91% of the Academy's incoming resources were ultimately Government funded and whilst this level is expected to continue, there is no assurance that Government policy or practice will remain the same or that public funding will continue at the same levels or on the same terms. - Inflationary pressures the last year has seen large inflationary pressures that has affected salaries, pensions, energy and other costs.
 The Trustees are carefully managing the Trusts costs to mitigate the impacts of inflation.
-The government has also announced additional funding for schools that will help mitigate some of these costs. - Governance and/or management the risk in this area arises from potential failure to effectively manage the Academy Trust's finances, internal controls, compliance with regulations and legislation, statutory returns, etc. The Trustees continue to review and ensure that appropriate measures are in place to mitigate these risks. - Reputational the continuing success of the Trust is dependent on continuing to attract pupil numbers by maintaining the highest educational standards.
-To mitigate this risk Trustees ensure that pupil success and achievement are closely monitored and reviewed. - Safeguarding and child protection the Trustees continue to ensure that the highest standards are maintained in the areas of selection and monitoring of staff, the operation of child protection policies and procedures, health & safety and discipline. - Staffing the success of the Academy Trust is reliant upon the quality of its staff and so the Trustees monitor and review policies and procedures to ensure continued development and training of staff as well as ensuring there is clear succession planning. - Fraud and mismanagement of funds the Academy Trust has appointed an internal auditor to carry out checks on financial systems and records as required by the Academies Financial Handbook.
-All finance staff receive training to keep them up to date with financial practice requirements and develop their skills in this area. - Covid-19 full details are included in the Strategic Report section c.
+The government has also announced additional funding for schools that will help mitigate some of these costs. - School performance the risk is that academic outcomes fail to rise fast enough.
+This would give cause for the Regional Director to pause growth.
+To mitigate this risk, the Central Team constantly monitor and amend where necessary our strategy. - Trust Growth a large number of the schools joining St. Benet's over the next 12 months are small and will require significant school improvement intervention.
+This presents a risk that the Central Team capacity is limited and this growth is unlikely to provide additional funds to cover expansion.
+For similar reasons, the growth is unlikely to take us to 3000 pupils and therefore not be able to access SCA funding.
+One solution to this would be for a large, successful 'capacity giver' school join the MAT in this period.
+There is a risk that the Regional Director pauses the growth for a period which could have the same impact. - Governance and/or management the risk in this area arises from potential failure to effectively manage the Academy Trust's finances, internal controls, compliance with regulations and legislation, statutory returns, etc. The Trustees continue to review and ensure that appropriate measures are in place to mitigate these risks. - Reputational the continuing success of the Trust is dependent on continuing to attract pupil numbers by maintaining the highest educational standards.
+To mitigate this risk Trustees ensure that pupil success and achievement are closely monitored and reviewed. - Safeguarding and child protection the Trustees continue to ensure that the highest standards are maintained in the areas of selection and monitoring of staff, the operation of child protection policies and

+- procedures, health & safety and discipline. - Staffing the success of the Academy Trust is reliant upon the quality of its staff and so the Trustees monitor and review policies and procedures to ensure continued development and training of staff as well as ensuring there is clear succession planning. - Fraud and mismanagement of funds the Academy Trust has appointed an internal auditor to carry out checks on financial systems and records as required by the Academies Financial Handbook.
+All finance staff receive training to keep them up to date with financial practice requirements and develop their skills in this area. - Ensuring the Trusts estate is safe the Academy Trust utilises the expertise within DoNESC to provide Health and Safety and Buildings oversight, including condition surveys.
+This includes the understanding of risk in relation to Reinforced Autoclaved Aerated Concrete (RAAC).
+The Trust has no instances of RAAC in its premises.